 and secret

-keys, these are available in your profile, at API Credentials.
+keys, these are available in your profile, in API Credentials.

 Further information on the API, and Jscrambler’s transformations is available in our documentation.